onap/policy-parent/docs/development/devtools/clamp-smoke.rst

 Running the DMaaP Simulator during Development
 ++++++++++++++++++++++++++++++++++++++++++++++
-The second requirement for the Clamp controlloop runtime component to run is to run the DMaaP simulator.
+The second requirement for the Clamp automation composition component to run is to run the DMaaP simulator.
 You can run it from the command line using Maven.

 Change the local configuration file *src/test/resources/simParameters.json* using the below code: